stats-432sp2020/stats-432sp2020.github.io/faq.md

 On a Mac, to make hidden files visible, close RStudio and do the following:

   * Open Terminal found in Finder > Applications > Utilities.
-  * In Terminal, paste the following: defaults write com.apple.finder AppleShowAllFiles YES.
+  * In Terminal, paste the following: ```defaults write com.apple.finder AppleShowAllFiles YES```.
   * Press return.
   * Hold the 'Option/alt' key, then right click on the Finder icon in the dock and click Relaunch.

-And then reopen RStudio, go to Preferences -> Git/SVN -> Browse... and you should be able to navigate to the `git.exe`
+And then reopen RStudio, go to Preferences > Git/SVN > Browse... and you should be able to navigate to the `git.exe`

 You will then need to create an RSA Key.
 You can do this by clicking on 'Create RSA Key...' at the bottom of the Git/SVN panel, then 'View public key'.
 Copy the key you see, and add it to your GitHub account by using the instructions provided [here](https://help.github.com/articles/generating-ssh-keys/#step-4-add-your-ssh-key-to-your-account).